 \subsection{Pull-back of differential operators on $p$-forms}

 \begin{property} Let $\alpha\in\Omega^a(\setR^{n+2})$ be a form of degree $a$, then the pull-backs of (differential) operators acting on $\alpha$ are given by

 \end{property}

-The proof, while rather straightforward, is somewhat lengthy and has been moved in App.~\ref{proof:Restriction}.
-On scalars fields ($a=0$) and in the four dimensional case with Eq.~\eqref{eq:Restr_Box} we recover Eq.~(9) of Ref.~\onlinecite{Zapata:2017gqg} and Eq.~(13) of Ref.~\onlinecite{Huguet:2022rxi} when restricted to (A)dS spaces.
+The proof, while rather straightforward, is somewhat lengthy and has been moved to App.~\ref{proof:Restriction}.
+On scalars fields ($a=0$) and in the four-dimensional case with Eq.~\eqref{eq:Restr_Box} we recover Eq.~(9) of Ref.~\onlinecite{Zapata:2017gqg} and Eq.~(13) of Ref.~\onlinecite{Huguet:2022rxi} when restricted to (A)dS spaces.
 Similarly, we recover Eq.~(12) of Ref.~\onlinecite{Huguet:2022rxi} for the one-forms ($a=1$) when restricted to (A)dS spaces.
-The remaining Schouten-Nijenhuis terms $\S^{df}$ (see App.~\ref{subsec:Schouten-Nijenhuis}) can be expressed in terms of $\LF$ and of the Hessian of $f$ if need be, see Eq.~\eqref{eq:Sdphi}.
+The remaining Schouten--Nijenhuis terms $\S^{df}$ (see App.~\ref{subsec:Schouten-Nijenhuis}) can be expressed in terms of $\LF$ and of the Hessian of $f$ if need be, see Eq.~\eqref{eq:Sdphi}.

-Remark that on strongly transverse $\alpha_{{\rm st}}$ forms of degree 0 with respect to $X_f$ one has simply $m_f{}^*(\delta_\eta\alpha_{\rm st}) = \delta_f\alpha_f$ and $m_f{}^*(\square_\eta\alpha_{\rm st}) = \square_f\alpha_f$, as they should.
+Remark that on strongly transverse forms $\alpha_{{\rm st}}$ of degree 0 with respect to $X_f$ one has simply $m_f{}^*(\delta_\eta\alpha_{\rm st}) = \delta_f\alpha_f$ and $m_f{}^*(\square_\eta\alpha_{\rm st}) = \square_f\alpha_f$, as they should.

 \begin{property} Let $\phi$ be a function defined in $\setR^{n+2}$, then the restriction of its Hessian to $X_f$ is given by

 with $\nabla$ the Levi-Civita connection. \end{property}